-Use Tanium™ Index to index the local file systems on Tanium Client endpoints that are running Windows or Mac OS X operating systems.
+Use Tanium™ Index to index the local file systems on Tanium Client endpoints that are running Windows, Linux, and Mac OS X operating systems.
 Index is optimized to minimize endpoint resource utilization and work with journaling file systems, when available.
 The solution indexes local file systems, computes file hashes, and gathers file attributes and magic numbers.
 This information is recorded in an SQLite database for detection and reporting of threat indicators for files at rest.

 Index creates and maintains an inventory of the file system on an individual endpoint with the following steps:

 The file system inventory is saved in the SQLite database on the endpoint.

 On Windows endpoints, Index uses the Master File Table (MFT) for the initial inventory.
 Index uses the NTFS journal for Windows endpoints by default to do a full, fast, and efficient inventory pass on all fixed drives on the endpoint by drive letter.